hanno-meister/synalinks/docs/index.md

 ### Using the `Functional` API

-You start from `Input`, you chain modules calls to specify the model's forward pass, and finally, you create your model from inputs and outputs:
+You start from `Input`, you chain modules calls to specify the program's structure, and finally, you create your program from inputs and outputs:

 ```python
 import synalinks